AGolz/AGolz/README.md

 	</a>
 </div>
 <br/>
+Technical Project Engineer with experience in embedded systems, UAV technologies, and software development.

-In 2018, I got a job at a company producing autonomous drones, which inspired me to dive into flying robotics and programming.
-From 2021 to 2023, I studied at the Ecole 42 [Ecole 42](https://www.42.fr) School of Computer Science, focusing on C/C++ and Python.
-I am currently working as an independent developer.
+From 2021 to 2024, I completed the Ecole 42 [Ecole 42](https://www.42.fr) Computer Science program, focusing on C/C++, Python, Unix systems, algorithms, and low-level programming.

+Currently, I work on software development projects and continue expanding my expertise in embedded systems, Linux, and modern technologies.

 <br/>